 Or you make payments for the software optional (either by donations or directly buying it) –

-The article will do best to shed light on the positive sides of your program whilst staying authentic and true to reality – constructive criticism is how we build up.
+An article written by IWF1 will do best to shed light on the positive sides of your software while staying authentic and true to reality – constructive criticism is how we build up.

 You’re welcome to contact me via: